How to Ignore #N/A Error When Getting the Average in Excel (5 Methods)

 STEPS:

-• Let’s say we know the names of certain students as well as their grades for a particular subject.
-Now, we want to figure out what those students’ average grades are.
-Some students missed the exam session, which is why their mark column has a #N/A value.
+• We want to determine those students’ average grades.
+Some students missed the exam session, so their mark column has a #N/A value.

-• We all use the AVERAGE function to determine the average since we are aware of this.
+• Use the AVERAGE function to determine the average.

 =AVERAGE(D5:D10)